 As rewarding as coaching basketball is, building great teams is not something that is done easily.
 It takes planning, preparation, execution, and buy-in from everybody involved.

-It’s why we created this guide to building a great team.
+It’s why we created this guide to building a great basketball team.
 Follow it, and you will give your team a great chance at success.

 One of the most neglected aspects of coaching basketball is the preseason planning and preparation for your team.
 Without planning and prep-work, your team will struggle to find an identity throughout your season.
 With proactive planning for your team, you’ll set them up for success.